|

 the phrase "survival of the fittest."
 Biologists distinguish between two kinds

-species which have developed elaborate means of intraspecific competition often
+developed elaborate means of intraspecific competition often unfit themselves

-unfit themselves for interspecific competition, so that such species are either
+for interspecific competition, so that such species are either already extinct

-already extinct or are threatened with extinction at any time.
-The peacock's
+or are threatened with extinction at any time.
+The peacock's tail, although

-tail, although useful in sexual competition against other peacocks, is only a
+useful in sexual competition against other peacocks, is only a hindrance in

-hindrance in coping with the environment or competing against other species.
-The
+coping with the environment or competing against other species.
+The peacock

-peacock could therefore be wiped out overnight by a sudden change in ecological
+could therefore be wiped out overnight by a sudden change in ecological balance.

-balance.
-There is evidence, too, that strength and fierceness in fighting and
+There is evidence, too, that strength and fierceness in fighting and killing

-killing other animals, whether in interspecific or intraspecific competition,
+other animals, whether in interspecific or intraspecific competition, have never

 If we are going to talk about human